trebeljahr/trebeljahr.com/_booknotes/principles.md

 > Idea Meritocracy = Radical Truth +  Radical Transparency + Believability Weighted Decision Making

-- Getting the culture "right" requires radical truth, radical transparancy, meaningful work and relationships and the ability to make and learn from mistakes.
+- Getting the culture "right" requires radical truth, radical transparency, meaningful work and relationships and the ability to make and learn from mistakes.
 - Getting the people "right" requires good hiring because the who is more important than the what.
 [Reminds me a *lot* of Good to Great by Jim Collins](/booknotes/good-to-great).
 It also requires constant training, testing, evaluating and sorting.

 Managing an organizational machine should be done with a goal in mind.
 Organizations are tools to achieve goals together, and just like any other tool, they will wear down over time.
 So they, just like other machines, need constant work, attention and effort to be put in.